jdoleary/Spellmasons/docs/TasksCurrent.md

             1. Does the word suggest more than what really happens. (ex: bite != damage)
             2. Numbers are meaningless, use percentages instead. (ex: "Increase cast range by 10%")
         - Explain everything, use popups more than once with a "do not show again" button
-    - Allow casting no target spells (like decoy) at end of range instead of saying "out of range"
-    - Restore planning view graphics for force move spells
-    - improve withinCameraBounds when accounting for toolbar
-    - Add "modifier" label to spells that are modifiers like "explode / bloat" and blue outline

     - Add 'loading' after clicking `join game`